 If you need to take screenshots on your MacBook Pro (or any other Mac), the good news is there are several easy ways to do so.
 However, most methods are a little hard to find or just require knowing the right combination of keys.

 If you’re unsure how to create the screenshots you need (whether for verifying system info before reselling your Mac or for any other purpose), check out the methods listed below.
+(You can easily sell your Macbook pro to SellShark if you’re looking for top dollar.)
 Using one or more of these methods, you should be able to take whatever kind of screenshot you need.